Applying a new speaker cloth

 Having no margin at all, I couldn't use a frame to stretch the fabric.

-The result was not bad, although after 4 years, the fabric isn't as
+The result was not bad, although after 4 years, the fabric is a bit floppy

 So there are many ways to vary.
 Try if you like but at your own risk.